Flow Cytometry Core Methods

 The standard protocol has been improved to reduce hands-on time and reduce cell loss during sample processing.
 In this version, which is now standard in our core facility, the individual washes are replaced with one large volume wash.
 This protocol results in minimal cell number loss.

-For the FACS Calibur/LSRII and Fortessa, use 12 X 75 polypropalene snap-top tubes (Fischer #14-9591-0AA).
+For the FACS LSRII and Fortessa, use 12 X 75 polypropalene snap-top tubes (Fischer #14-9591-0AA).
 With the tubes labeled, the tops are removed and retained.
-They are replaced after step 6.
-Due to differences in the molding process, not all 12 X 75 tubes are exactly alike and only certain ones work with the FACS Calibur or Vantage.
-Becton-Dickenson recommends a polystyrene 12 X 75 tube that is only sold through Falcon and works well on both machines.
+The caps are replaced after step 6.
+Due to differences in the molding process, not all 12 X 75 tubes are exactly alike and only certain ones work with the LSRII and/or Fortessa.
+Becton-Dickenson recommends a polystyrene 12 X 75 tube that is only sold through Corning and works well on both machines.
 However, polystyrene is fairly brittle and if cracked at the lip, it will not work.
 A solution of 1 to 2 percent BSA-PBS can suffice for complete HEPES buffered tissue culture media in this protocol.
 Label your cells in whatever media keeps them happy.
 Do not label everything in just PBS or you will have very few cells alive before heading to the cytometer.

 - Re-suspend 3 to 500,000 cells in a final solution of 100 μl of complete media.

 - Add 1 to 2 μg of primary antibody and incubate for 30 minutes on ice.